 But, could junk food even lower the desire for sex?

 To get the answer, we interviewed Jaume Ferrer Lalanza is a postdoctoral researcher at The Arctic University of Norway (UiT)’s Behavioral and Translational Neuroscience group, where he investigates the risks of excessive junk food consumption on the brain reward system.
 Before coming to UiT, he studied the effects of lifestyle on brain function and health while completing his PhD in Health and Sport Psychology at the Universitat Autonoma de Barcelona (UAB).

-1. Jaume, does junk food lower sex drive?
+Pint of Science: Jaume, does junk food lower sex drive?

 Jaume: As you already know, excessive junk food consumption causes obesity and negatively affects the reward system, and may reduce the preferences for other rewards.
 High-fat diets and obesity are able to affect reproductive functions, and obesity is a risk factor for infertility in both women and men.
 Therefore, it is possible that junk food also affects sexual behavior.
 However, scientific data regarding this topic is very limited and we cannot determine the effects of junk food on sexual behavior.
 Maybe I could give you a better answer after I complete my current research.